 The traditional law governing liability for dog bites was based on the English "one bite rule."
 This rule held dog owners liable if their dog caused injury to others only if the owner knew that the dog had a propensity to bite, which could be proven by showing that the dog had bitten someone previously.
 Thus, the rule allowed dog owners to escape liability the first time their dog bit someone, but after that, they were on notice that the dog had a propensity to bite and liability would attach upon subsequent bites.
-Modern jurisprudence has largely done away with the one bite rule and courts will normally hold dog owners liable if any time their dog bites someone.Georgia's Dog Bite Law
+Modern jurisprudence has largely done away with the one bite rule and our Atlanta dog bite lawyers normally can hold dog owners liable if any time their dog bites someone.Georgia's Dog Bite Law

 The law concerning dog bites in Georgia is codified at O.C.G.A.
 51-2- 7.
 It reads, in relevant part:

 Liability of owner or keeper of vicious or dangerous animal for injuries caused by animal: